Wah-Sut: Archaeology

 In 1901–1902, Charles Trick Currelly, Arthur E. P. Weigall, Ayrton and Flinders Petrie found Senusret III's temple and tomb.
 Their first season in South Abydos, they discovered the hidden tomb and a temple on the edge of the cultivation that is on axis.
 They excavated the surrounding necropolis, including the royal tombs S9 and S10.

-The next archeologist to work at South Abydos came in 1994.
-Josef Wegner, working under David O. Conner, began his fieldwork in South Abydos in 1991.
+The next archaeologist to work at South Abydos came in 1994.
+Josef Wegner, working under David O. Connor, began his fieldwork in South Abydos in 1991.
 In 1994, he discovered part of the town at South Abydos.
 Ever since, he has been working on the town and mortuary temple, which later came to be known as Wah-Sut.

 Senusret III complex

 Mortuary temple

 The mortuary temple of Senusret III is located outside Wah-Sut's town walls to the north along the cultivation line.
 It was used by the cult of Senusret III to honor him after his death.
 A town built by the government was nearby to house those who used and took care of the temple.
 Archeological evidence shows that the temple was used to honor the King.
 This evidence comes the temple construction as well as the surrounding areas.

 The temple was built of limestone with a mudbrick exterior wall.
 The main entrance consisted of a mudbrick pylon with a gate entrance.
 Leading up to the gate was a causeway leading from the cultivation.
 This entrance seemed to be used only during cult rituals.
 Side doors led into the temple for all other access.
 The main entrance led to the central court used only for cult activities and special occasions.
 The temple interior consisted of three main chambers each devoted to a different function.
 Interior streets were used to access the chambers on either side of the central chamber.
 This was meant to keep the central chamber sacred.

 The west block consisted of housing and administrative quarters, separated into three different units, consisting of multiple rooms of different sizes.
 In the rooms thought to be housing units, they found hearths and domestic ceramics.
 Ceramics used for cooking dated to the later part of the Twelfth Dynasty.
 This helped point to these rooms' functions.
 A waste deposit, called a refuse, was found along the outside of the west temple walls.
 Inside this refuse, they found pottery used for cooking and household practices as well as administrative seals and other debris.
 The seals suggest that this section of the temple housed administrative employees.
-Administrative personnel likely worked In the west block, such as the temple overseer, phyle director, and temple scribe and their helpers.
+Administrative personnel likely worked in the west block, such as the temple overseer, phyle director, and temple scribe and their helpers.